 By: Siyabonga Londani Zulu

-Imagine two scenarios; a life worth living and a life of complete regret.
-These are contrasting scenes that seem to re-live themselves over time in the choices made and the choices not made.
+Imagine two scenarios; a life fully-lived and a life of complete regret.
+These are contrasting scenes that seem to relive themselves over time in the choices made and the choices not made.

-What’s my legacy, you may ask?
-It’s simple; I want to live a life that is significant, a life of service to others and to leave a lasting impact.
-I want to make a difference to my family and the people around me for generations to come.
+What is my legacy, you may ask?
+It’s simple; ‘I want to live a life that is significant, a life of service to others and to leave a lasting impact.
+I want to make a difference to my family and the people around me for generations to come.‘

 “Your image, your message, and your past performance should be clear and consistent indicators of the service you will deliver in the future, so that people believe it’s in their sincere best interest to come back to you time and time again,” – Janini